aspilchen/BeatBox-embedded-sfu/README.md

 A project from CMPT433 (Embedded Systems) at SFU.

 Embedded linux drum machine for the beagle bone green + zen cape.
 It plays a drum beat and allows for volume, tempo and beat controls via a joystick.
 As well as similar controls over a web server.

-It has some flaws, and I was unable to complete the features using the accelerometer due to time constraints.
+Joystick is built into the Zen Cape and controlled by directly accessing the GPIO pins attached to the joystick.

 ## Please consider the following
 Given that this is all for the sake of learning, I take advantage of course work to experiment with lots of different techniques/concepts